MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 Some powerful [Power BI monitoring and protection](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/protect-your-power-bi-instance-using-microsoft-cloud-app/ba-p/2166872) capabilities are available with Defender for Cloud Apps.
 For example, you can:

 - Prohibit all—or certain users—from downloading a file from the Power BI service when a specific sensitivity label is assigned.
-- Receive an alert when a tenant setting is updated in the Power BI service (for instance, an administrative activity is detected).
+- Receive an alert when an administrative activity is detected, such as a tenant setting updated in the Power BI service.
 - Detect when suspicious or unusual behaviors have occurred, such as large file downloads or an unusual number of sharing operations in the Power BI service.
 - Search the activity log for specific activities relating to content with a specific sensitivity label assigned, such as data exports from the Power BI service.
 - Receive notifications as risky sessions are occurring, such as when the same user account connects from different geographical areas in a short time period.